MA in Theology (Urban Mission)

 • To equip students for their career, further academic study, and life-long learning.

 Where does it take place?

 This Masters level programme is designed so that students can stay in their local context of ministry, service or work while gaining an advanced degree.
 Research, learning, reflection and practice are built around intensive residential weeks that are generally held in January and May each year.
 The student’s own context is a key part of their study.

 Academic Validation and Professional Recognition

-The programme is validated by the University of Manchester and as such is an internationally recognized qualification.
+The programme is delivered in partnership with Nazarene Theological College and validated by the University of Manchester.
+As such it is an internationally recognised qualification.

 Length: up to 3 years part-time